The Lurking Horror: Reception

 The game was very well received.
-Computer Gaming World wrote of Lurking, "Stephen King couldn't have done it better".
+Charles Ardai of Computer Gaming World wrote of Lurking, "Stephen King couldn't have done it better".
 In 1996, Next Generation ranked it as the 24th top game of all time, calling it "the best adventure game of all time," as well as "one of only two in the horror genre that has ever seemed genuinely scary (Resident Evil is the other)."
 They elaborated that "Not only are the puzzles spot on genius, the writing is fantastic - a brilliant combination of the realism of Stephen King ... and the nameless, strangling horrors of H.P.
 Lovecraft."
 In 1999, Next Generation listed The Lurking Horror as number 35 on their "Top 50 Games of All Time", commenting that, "Literate gamers not afraid of their keyboards will find an amazing world inside this text-only adventure game."
 In 2004, The Lurking Horror ranked number 10 on GameSpy's list of the scariest games of all time.